jhe2/gmu/README.txt

 - SDL_gfx >=2.0.13 (optional for SDL_frontend)
 - tremor >=1.0.0 (optional, required by Vorbis decoder)
 - libmikmod >=3.1.11 (optional, required by Module decoder)
+- libmodplug (optional, required by the alternative module decoder)
 - libmpg123 >=1.8.1 (optional, required by MPEG decoder)
 - libmpcdec >=1.2.6 (optional, required by Musepack decoder)
 - libFLAC >=1.2.1 (optional, required by FLAC decoder)
 - WavPack 4.4.0 (optional, included, required by WavPack decoder)
 - speex >= 1.2_rc1 (optional, required by speex decoder)
+- libopus and libopusfile (optional, required by the Opus decoder)
 - libjpeg and libpng (used by SDL_image)
 - ncurses 5.9 (used by gmuc)